This Green Goddess Vegan Broccoli Soup is topped with kale chips and packed with leafy greens – you won't even notice it's dairy-free!

 - Red pepper flakes – red pepper flakes will add flavour and heat to the soup but you can leave it out if you have heat sensitivity.

-- Olive oil – any neutral oil like avocado oil, grapeseed oil or sunflower oil can be used instead of olive oil.
+- Olive oil – or any other neutral cooking oil like avocado or grapeseed oil.

 Storing and reheating

-To store your leftover soup, put individual servings in mason jars or airtight containers and keep in the fridge after it has cooled down.
-This vegan broccoli soup will last in the fridge for up to three days.
+You can store individual servings in mason jars or airtight containers in the fridge for up to three days.
+Make sure the soup has completely cooled before you put it in the fridge!
 You will want to store your soup without the pumpkin seeds and kale chips as it will lose its crunch.
 To store your kale chips, keep them in an airtight container for up to three days at room temperature.